 REGISTRATIONS OPEN JULY 19TH

-The main event - Father’s Day WARRIOR Fun Run in Sydney's Centennial Park - will be held on Sunday 3 September and is open to people of all backgrounds, ages and abilities to celebrate great men.
+The Father’s Day WARRIOR Fun Run - held on Sunday 2 September at Sydney's Centennial Park, and open to people of all backgrounds, ages and abilities to celebrate great men, The Warrior Run will be one of the main events of the Father's Day Festival in 2018.
 Distances include a 2km kids’ dash through to a 10km run.

-The event also offers an opportunity for a unique Indigenous cultural experience, with traditional music and entertainment providing an unforgettable atmosphere.
+The Father's Day Festival offers an opportunity for a unique Indigenous cultural experience, with traditional music and entertainment providing an unforgettable atmosphere.
 Participants will be invited to wear some Indigenous themed face paint markings (paint provided!).

-We are proud to announce Harold as the WARRIOR to feature on this year’s medal.
+We are proud to announce Zibeon as the WARRIOR to feature on this year’s medal.